Description

 Bloom: Late winter and spring.

-Fruit: Red to yellow, round, pea-sized, edible, ripening mid-spring into summer.
+Fruit: Red or yellow, round, pea-sized, edible, ripening mid-spring into summer.

 Stems: Rigid, spreading, possibly with a few thorns.